mathias-granlund/netloom/README.md

 tasks like listing objects, replaying payloads, refreshing API caches, and copying configuration between environments.

-Today the first plugin is ClearPass, but the runtime is now organized so shared CLI logic lives in `netloom/` and vendor-specific behavior lives under `netloom/plugins/<plugin>/`.
+At the moment ClearPass is the only supported plugin but the runtime is now organized so shared CLI logic lives in `netloom/` and vendor-specific behavior lives under `netloom/plugins/<plugin>/`.
+More vendor support is planed for the future.

 Version: **1.7.1**